jdmnk/jdmnk/README.md

     <a href="https://jdmnk.art">art</a>
 </p>

-Hi, I'm Jure, I love to solve problems and build things, and then build some more.
+Hi, I'm Jure, I love to solve problems and build things.
 Deep into AI and everything related to it.
-On this page you can find some proejcts I decided to open source.
+On this page you can find some projects I decided to open source.

 <p align="center">⭐ ⭐ ⭐ </p>